charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 ### RSA Fingerprints {#fingerprints}

 It is possible to spoof a URL or even an IP address.
-As a result, when you push and pull from BitBucket or GitHub, git checks to see that the machine you are connecting to is the correct machine.
+As a result, when you push and pull from BitBucket or GitHub, Git checks to see that the machine you are connecting to is the correct machine.
 In particular, it looks in this file for the fingerprint of your remote machine: